Home / Blog / Types of Bipolar Disorder

 Bipolar with Mixed Features

-Bipolar Disorder with Mixed Features involves simultaneous symptoms of both mania (or hypomania) and depression.
-This means that an individual might feel very sad and hopeless while also feeling extremely energized.
+Bipolar Disorder with Mixed Symptoms presents with both mania (or hypomania) and depression simultaneously.
+Consequently, a person may experience intense feelings of sadness and hopelessness while also feeling a remarkable level of energy.
 This combination can be particularly distressing and confusing, making it one of the more complex bipolar disorder types to diagnose and treat effectively.
 Research by McIntyre et al. indicates that mixed features are associated with greater symptom severity and poorer outcomes.

 Bipolar with Seasonal Pattern